VouDoo/Portal/README.md

 New-PortalInventory
 ```

-By default, the inventory file is created in `%APPDATA%\Portal\inventory.json`.
+By default, the inventory file is created as `%APPDATA%\Portal\inventory.json`.

 To use a custom path, run: